andrew/ultimate-awesome/README.md

 - [Awesome-Deep-Group-Recommendation](https://github.com/yueliu1999/Awesome-Deep-Group-Recommendation) - Awesome Deep Group Recommendation is a collection of SOTA, novel deep group recommendation methods (papers, codes, and datasets).
 - [awesome-pdf](https://github.com/abhi18av/awesome-pdf) - List of tools for dealing with the wonderful PDF format.
 - [awesome-fennel](https://github.com/adelarsq/awesome-fennel) - Awesome Fennel.
+- [awesome-MIT-ai-for-climate-change](https://github.com/blutjens/awesome-MIT-ai-for-climate-change) - 🌍 A curated list of MIT faculty that tackle climate change with machine learning for applying students, undergraduates, or others .
 - [awesome-video-segmentation](https://github.com/ChanChiChoi/awesome-video-segmentation) - Papers about video segmentation.
 - [awesome-scene-change-detections](https://github.com/chickenbestlover/awesome-scene-change-detections) - A curated list of datasets, codes, and papers related to scene change detection.
 - [awesome-cooklang-recipes](https://github.com/cooklang/awesome-cooklang-recipes) - A curated list of cookbooks and recipes involving the use of the cooklang recipe markup language.